 Unified Communications is often referred to as UC or in some instances UCC.
 The latter is the term that includes the word collaboration.
-Unified communications is the integration of many types of communication that happen in real-time.
-These include voice communication, video, text messaging, even collaboration.
+Unified communications is the integration of many different types of communication that happen in real-time.
+These include text messaging, voice communication, video, even collaboration.
 Today, businesses are enhancing their traditional PBX systems that are voice-focused with unified communications options.
 In some cases, they are seeking to replace these entirely.
-The goal here is to boost productivity, improve collaboration, support mobile workforces, and better allow for BYOD.
+The goal here is to boost productivity, improve collaboration, support mobile workforces, and to better allow for BYOD.

 The Origin of Unified Communications

-Unified communications isn’t new.
+Unified communications isn’t a new concept.
 It really began in the late 1990s.
 This was when it first became common for individual workers to have a dedicated, desktop PC.
 Now, the demand for unified communications has grown significantly as ownership of smartphones and constant internet connectivity has become the new norm.

 On a positive note, all of these new devices and the ability to connect from anywhere at any time led to the ability to communicate like never before.
 Unfortunately, the result was often messy at best.
 At any given time, someone might be managing contacts in multiple different places, carrying on conversations through several platforms, all while juggling two or more devices.

 What is unified communications?
 Unified communications (UC) means there is a single place to manage many conversations to include mobile devices, PCs, smartphones, office phones, and tablets.
 It also includes several different kinds of communication such as instant messaging, phone calls, video calls, and texting.
 Include collaboration, and that brings in technologies that allow file sharing, digital whiteboards, desktop sharing, video conferencing, etc.

 When a company decides to adopt unified communications they can pick between an on-site solution or one that is cloud-based.